Los Altos North | 07/17/2017-07/28/2017

 Kate Matheson, Entertainment Ranger

-Kate Matheson is an upcoming Senior at the San Francisco Conservatory of Music.
+Kate Matheson is a recent Graduate from the San Francisco Conservatory of Music.
 She loves to sing, act, and play games!
 She loves creativity and can’t wait to put her entertainment skills to use to bring the joy of writing to campers!

 Timothy Hsu, Adventure Guide (Counselor)